Omar-p/learning-notes/aws/aws.md

 ### DynamoDB On-Demand Backups

 - similar to have a manual snapshot of rds.
+- full backup of the table retains until you manually delete it.
+- restoring the backup can be cross region or same, with or without indexes, u can adjust encryption settings.
-- u are responsible for performing the backup or removing them.
+- You are responsible for performing the backup or removing them.
 - ![dynamodb-ondemand-backup](images/dynamodb/dynamodb-ondemand-backup.png)

 ### Point-in-time Recovery(PITR)